sarahschwartz/double-zero/README.md

 ### 2. **Permissioned Asset Management**
 - **Problem**: Preventing users from interacting with unapproved assets, such as those restricted due to regional compliance.
-- **Solution**: Use YAML-configured permissions to limit access to specific tokens or contract methods.
+- **Solution**: Use a granular permission system to limit access to specific tokens or contract methods.
 - **Example**: An exchange enables trading only for whitelisted tokens based on the user's region or group, ensuring regulatory compliance.